Solo Travel in Kyrgyzstan

-Jyrgalan Valley is a mecca for hiking GatGs no matter what your level of fitness.
-This mountain range in the east of the country is unspoiled with rivers, clear alpine lakes and green hillsides.
+Jyrgalan Valley is a mecca for those hiking Kyrgyzstan, no matter what your level of fitness.
+This mountain range in the east of the country is unspoiled with Kyrgyzstan rivers, clear alpine lakes and green hillsides.
 Although it is a region off the beaten path it has miles of marked trails so it is easy to navigate for a days’ trekking.

 From Jyrgalan village you are already in the heart of the mountain range and can go straight on your hike.
 It is high-altitude though so be prepared to trek up to 4,000 metres.
 You can also hire a guide for your Kyrgyzstan trekking to see more of this area which is translated to ‘Mountain of Heaven.’

 Arslanbon is at an altitude of 1,600 metres and is one of the most beautiful resorts in the south of the country.
 It is a village, a valley and a mountain range, with a large walnut forest in the Jalal-Abad Region of Kyrgyzstan (the country exports many of its walnuts).

-You can reach Arslanbob from Osh, which is the country’s second most important city.
+You can reach Arslanbob from Osh, which is the second most important of the Kyrgyzstan cities.
 Osh was an important city for the Silk Road due to its proximity to the Uzbekistan border.
 It is a small city with a backdrop of the Sulaiman-Too sacred mountain, and a statue of Lenin.

 Its vibrant bazaar has been trading in the same place for more than 2000 years!
 The city has a nice energy to it, and there is a pathway around the mountain for a view of the city.
 If you have time, visit Peak Lenin where you can do a short hike to the base camps to see mind-blowing nature.

 If you are traveling to Kyrgyzstan for lakes, head to Sary-Chelek, a beautiful alpine lake.
 If you visit in the autumn you’ll see why the translation of the name means “yellow bucket” as the lake and the foliage surrounding it looks a honey colour.
-Visit any other time of year and the lake is a bluey green.
+Visit any other time of year and the lake is bluey-green.